 The local area is steeped in history, with evidence of copper mining dating back to 2000 BC.
 Meanwhile, Caherdaniel Fort dates back to 600 AD and offers an intriguing glimpse into the past.

-Caherdaniel is also the location of Derrynane house, home of Daniel O’Connell, who was hailed as ‘Liberator of the Irish People’.
+Caherdaniel is also the location of Derrynane House, home of Daniel O’Connell, who was hailed as the ‘Liberator of the Irish People’.

 Things to do in Caherdaniel (and nearby)